 Because there’s only so much borrowing power and only so much rage and only so much you to go around, and your kids are devastated and they need love not the battlefield, solid ground not the Titanic, and you look up and it’s two years later and finally you’re divorced.
 One of the kids says Dad has a girlfriend already and Mom you haven’t even been on a date and you nod and say “I’m not ready” and so you stay not ready, until you are.

-Of course, that’s another year because there’s a home you can’t keep and jobs you can’t get and a child who is tearing his hair out, literally, and that’s much more important than whether or not Dad has a new girlfriend and you continue taking kids to school and driving them to activities and fielding questions on insects and why women shave their legs and the eating habits of raptors and how to do square roots, and you drum up anything you can to make a buck and you have other problems besides Dad’s New Life like what else you can liquidate and how much more to cut off your resume so you can find a job that doesn’t expect travel because kids keep needing something and well, that’s what kids do, and that’s why they need a parent who doesn’t travel.
+Of course, that’s another year because there’s a home you can’t keep and jobs you can’t get and a child who is tearing his hair out, literally, and that’s much more important than whether or not Dad has a new girlfriend.
+And you continue taking kids to school and driving them to activities and fielding questions on insects and why women shave their legs and the eating habits of raptors and how to do square roots, and you drum up anything you can to make a buck; you have other problems besides Dad’s New Life like what else you can liquidate and how much more to cut off your resume so you can find a job that doesn’t expect travel, because kids keep needing something and well, that’s what kids do, and that’s why they need a parent who doesn’t travel.

-Then there is the Narcissist an old friend set you up with and you sort of like him but not in that way and he’s pushing 60 with a bad hip and you tell yourself he has a good heart, and then you come to see that all he really wants is someone to drive him and cook for him and listen to him but that’s okay for a little while because he’s kind to your kids and you’re so lonely you could implode, and you aren’t ready to date yet anyway.
+Then there is the Narcissist an old friend set you up with, and you sort of like him but not in that way, and he’s pushing 60 with a bad hip and you tell yourself he has a good heart, and then you come to see that all he really wants is someone to drive him and cook for him and listen to him.
+And that’s okay for a little while because he’s kind to your kids and you’re so lonely you could implode, and you aren’t ready to date yet anyway.

 So this is divorce, you tell yourself.